How to hire developers – process & example interview questions

-The pair programming is last part of the formal interview and is usually 3 hours and is done at our desks.
+The pair programming is the last part of the formal interview and is usually 3 hours and is done at our desks.

 The technique that we use to determine this are pair programming sessions.
-We’re huge fans of the code pairing.
+We’re huge fans of code pairing.
 It helps us understand if a person can actually get stuff done.
 It also accomplishes the following:

 – It’s a more practical/representative of what the person will be doing on a daily basis than answering the big O notation for some search algorithm.